hammerill/hotspot-mng/README.md

 # Hotspot Manager
 A little script designed to be launched from Termux in a rooted Android device.

-It will verify if Internet is connected; if not, it will reconnect it (I wrote it on my vacation because there's no reliable WiFi).
+It will verify if Internet is connected; if not, it will reconnect that (I wrote it on my vacation because there's no reliable WiFi).

 ## Configure